brugobi/project_3_of_15-Reviews/README.md

 ## Acknowledgments

 - This is one project taken from the course created by [John Smilga](https://www.johnsmilga.com).
 Check out his YouTube channel [Coding Addict](https://www.youtube.com/codingaddict).
-Big cheers to the amazing author.
+Big cheers to the amazing creator.